ucsb-ersp-2018/nlp-tonys-research-log/nlp-tonys-research-log-w19.md

 Also considered shorter sentences with only 2 words but it doesn't produce meaningful results as cosine similarity is only -1 or 1 (the circles and pluses are all stacked on top of each other)

 ![occupation_shorter](https://user-images.githubusercontent.com/36688734/53153316-d5219a00-356c-11e9-8207-77777128f45b.png)

-### February 14, Thursday (7 hours)
-- [x] Andrew was able to set up a virtual server following the instructions on [Bert as a Service](https://github.com/hanxiao/bert-as-service)
-- [x] Created a bunch of scripts to try and test for gender bias, occupation.py seems like the one with the most promising results

-How occupation.py works
- * I found that BERT outputs sentence embeddings, which I believe should represent the semantic representation of a sentence
-   * Seems similar to Google's [Universal Sentence Encoder](https://arxiv.org/abs/1803.11175), potential room for future direction
- * I take sentence pairs such as "she is a doctor", "he is a doctor" and compare cosine similarity between the two sentences
-   * I also replace the occupation "doctor" with 30 total occupations from three categories (10 in each category): female-biased, male-biased, and gender neutral occupations
-   * Theoretically, for any given sentence, the cosine similarity should be decently high because the only differences between the two sentences are "she" vs "he"
-   * However, I hypothesized that cosine similarity will be lower for sentences with gender-biased occupations compared to sentences with gender-neutral ones because if BERT is responsive to gender bias, there would not be much of a difference between "she is a friend" and "he is a friend"

 ### February 13, Wednesday (1 hour)
 - [x] Reinstalled Anaconda and Jupyter to try and run programs on local machine